b3by/atom-clock/README.md

 ### Contributing
 Please, feel free to fork this repository, and make any change you like.
-If you want to propose a nice feature, please create a separate branch on your fork named after the feature you want to implement, the make a pull request from that branch.
+If you want to propose a nice feature, please create a separate branch on your fork, named after the feature you want to implement, then make a pull request from that branch.
 Also, before actually getting to work, just consider I'm trying to keep this package as simple as possible!